reeddunkle/Codjo/Talking_Points/Optimizing_Part1.md

 ### Constant — `O(1)`

-A **constant** growth rate means that, no matter how the input changes, your function's performance remains contant.
+A **constant** growth rate means that, no matter how the input changes, your function's performance remains constant.
 It means that its performance doesn't depend on the input size.

 Here's a short, pointless example using the same input as above, `[0, 4, 6, 3, 2, 7, 5, 1, 8, 8]`: